CryptoHiveNet/crypto-web/README.md

 Git flow for after you finish working on a new feature or fixing a bug is as follows:
 1. Pull request to development branch
-2. Rebase it against the development
+2. Rebase it against the production
-3. Solving the conflicts
+3. Resolve the conflicts
 4. Request for review

 The feature branch should be created in the below format: